tbarlow12/tbarlow12.github.io/_posts/2018-8-31-bucket-list.md

     - [ ] Rust
     - [ ] Elixir
     - [ ] Scala
-- [ ] Write a program in a functional programming language
+- [ ] Write a program in a functional language
 - [x] Write a program for a robot